Approach

 All of us have very busy minds.
 Yoga teaches us to reign in our busy minds through diligence.
 It helps us to access and connect with our intuition, the beautiful stillness of our knowing….that which is always there if we stay still long enough to notice it.
 In yoga we have the opportunity to surrender our body and flow; to feel the subtlest vibrations in ourselves.
 And even this is a covering of the absolute stillness of the centre of our being, of our essence.

 Mindfulness is the art of being in the present moment.
 It is not necessarily hours of meditation or weeks of silent retreats.
 It is about being present to the moment when you wash dishes, feed your children, greet a friend, share a meal, or listen to nature.
 Mindfulness can be practised in a zen garden or in your bathroom.
 It is bringing as much conscious awareness to as many moments of your day as you can.
 And it isn’t possible every moment of every day.
 Our minds wander, to the past and to the future…it’s what our minds do.
 Mindfulness is bringing our minds back, when possible and with consciousness, to the moment that we are in.
 As many times as it takes.
 This is the practice of mindfulness.
-I try to practice it regularly when I sit to do homework with my children, when my husband shares about his day, when I am doing one of many household chores, when I walk or run in nature, when I swim or when I eat.
-Yoga, meditation, martial arts…these are all incredible practices for deepening our experiences and availability of mindful living.

 If you are interested then please do contact me